mdrathik/nuxtjs-tailwind-blog/README.md

 Inspired from [timlrx](https://github.com/timlrx/tailwind-nextjs-starter-blog) nextJs Blog

 This is a nuxtjs, Tailwind CSS blogging template.
-Its supported Markdown for blog.
+Its supported Markdown for blog
 ![Drag Racing](thumbnail.png)

 # Examples/Demo